-The U.S. unemployment rate in computer occupations was 2.3% in February 2021, declining from a 3.0% unemployment rate in computer occupations in January 2020, before the start of the pandemic, according to an NFAP analysis of the Bureau of Labor Statistics' Current Population Survey.5 In the NFAP analysis of government unemployment rate data, the computer occupations track those listed in the H-1B "characteristics report" for FY 2019 published by U.S. Citizenship and Immigration Services (USCIS).
+The U.S. unemployment rate in computer and mathematical occupations was 1.5% in August 2021, declining from a 3.0% unemployment rate in computer occupations in January 2020, before the start of the pandemic, according to the Bureau of Labor Statistics (BLS).5 The computer occupations in the BLS data track those listed in the H-1B "characteristics report" for FY 2019 published by U.S. Citizenship and Immigration Services.
+(See Appendix.)